Cycle 3 DC Plan Restatement FAQs

 Yes.
-Regardless of how recently you may have restated your plan, if you used a pre-approved document, it could not have satisfied the new requirements since the IRS had not yet issued any new approval letters.
+Unless your most recent restatement was in late 2020, if you used a pre-approved document, it could not have satisfied the new requirements since the IRS had not yet issued any new approval letters.
 As a result, you must restate again.
 The good news is that there is a 2-year window for completing the restatement, and you have flexibility within that window as to when your plan is restated.
 Keep in mind, however, that two years can pass quickly and certain plan provisions may impose other timing restrictions necessitating earlier restatement.

 Our plan is brand new, we just set it up.
 Do we need a new plan document already?

 Yes.
-As noted above with respect to plans that recently restated, newly created plans could not have satisfied the Cycle 3 restatement requirement since the IRS had not yet issued the approval letters.
-As a result, even plans that were only recently established must restate.
+As noted above with respect to plans that recently restated, unless your initial plan document was prepared in late 2020, it could not have satisfied the Cycle 3 restatement requirement since the IRS had not yet issued the approval letters.
+As a result, even plans that were only recently established must likely restate.
 Again, the 2-year window offers timing flexibility.

 Does this restatement mean we won't have any more good-faith amendments?